-Hebrews 12:14-15 "Make every effort to live in peace with everyone and to be holy; without holiness no one will see the Lord.
-See to it that no one falls short of the grace of God and that no bitter root grows up" (NIV) Paul commends the saints to spread peace and live in holiness in order to "see the Lord."
-The purpose of the Lord's chastening in the previous section is to purify one for this experience.
+Heb 12:14-15 (NIV).
+"Make every effort to live in peace with everyone and to be holy; without holiness no one will see the Lord.
+See to it that no one falls short of the grace of God and that no bitter root grows up."
+Paul commends the Saints to spread peace and live in holiness in order to see the Lord.
+The purpose of the Lord's chastening in the previous section is to purify disciples for this experience.
 Yet the adversary thwarts holiness with bitterness.
-When bitterness takes hold of one's heart, the Spirit leaves and charity is lost.
+When bitterness takes hold of our heart, the Spirit leaves and we lose charity.
 Bitterness also affects all those who interact with us.
 Bitterness and hatred act like a force that spirals downward into the grasp of Satan.

-Hebrews 12:16-17 "See that no one is sexually immoral, or is godless like Esau . . .
-Afterward, . . . when he wanted to inherit this blessing, he was rejected" (NIV) Esau is identified as a "profane" (KJV) person for not appreciating God's priesthood.
+Heb 12:16-17 (NIV).
+"See that no one is sexually immoral, or is godless like Esau. . . .
+Afterward, . . . when he wanted to inherit this blessing, he was rejected."
+Esau is identified as a "profane" (KJV) person for not appreciating God's priesthood.
 When we do not honor or value sacred gifts, we are profane too.
-The tragedy of Esau was that he missed the opportunity even though later he regretted it "with tears."
+The tragedy of Esau was that he missed the opportunity, and later he regretted it.
 His birthright was the priesthood, but he traded it for a bowl of lentil soup.
 In this life, we must live with the consequences of earlier choices.
-I'm sure things will be different in the next life, but the timing of repentance does not necessarily change earthly consequences.
+Things will be different in the next life, but the timing of repentance does not necessarily change earthly consequences.

-Hebrews 12:18-22 "You have not come to a mountain . . .
+Heb 12:18-22 (NIV).
+"You have not come to a mountain. . . .
 But you have come to Mount Zion, to the city of the living God, the heavenly Jerusalem.
-You have come to thousands upon thousands of angels in joyful assembly" (NIV) Paul returns to comparing Moses' invitation to the early Children of Israel to ascend the mountain, with the early Christian's opportunity.
-The mountain that Paul describes for the saints is not the scary experience that the Children of Israel feared (Paul quotes Exodus 19:12, 13, and Deuteronomy 9:19).
+You have come to thousands upon thousands of angels in joyful assembly."
+Paul returns to his comparison of Moses's invitation to the early children of Israel to ascend the mountain with the early Christians' opportunity.
+The mountain that Paul describes for the Saints is not the scary experience that the children of Israel feared (Paul quotes Ex 19:12-13 and Deu 9:19).
 The Christian invitation is to enter the glorious city of God.
-It still requires figuratively climbing the mountain (enduring trials, chastening, and striving for holiness) to see the heavenly throne of God with a Host of Angels.
-The "innumerable company of angels" (KJV) includes the millions of people who will be exalted according to Daniel 7:10 and Revelation 5:11.
+It still requires figuratively climbing the mountain (enduring trials, chastening, and striving for holiness) to see the heavenly throne of God with a host of angels.
+The "innumerable company of angels" (KJV) includes the millions of people who will be exalted according to Dan 7:10 and Rev 5:11.

-Hebrews 12:23 "The church of the firstborn, whose names are written in heaven.
-You have come to God, the Judge of all, to the spirits of the righteous made perfect" (NIV) The church of the "first born," is not reserved for first-born children, but refers to those who have been sanctified through Jesus' atonement, "the assembly of the first-born who are enrolled in heaven" (RSV).
+Heb 12:23 (NIV). "the church of the firstborn, whose names are written in heaven.
+You have come to God, the Judge of all, to the spirits of the righteous made perfect."
+The church of the firstborn is not reserved for firstborn children but refers to those who have been sanctified through Jesus's Atonement, "the assembly of the first-born who are enrolled in heaven" (RSV).
 Joseph Smith also added further commentary on verses 22 and 23: